elliottback/Whisky-Reviews/reviews/Clynelish 2000 North Star 20 Yr.md

 *Tasted neat*

-[This](https://www.whiskybase.com/whiskies/whisky/171681/lynch-isle-2000-nss) unusual Clynelish was distilled in August 2000 aand laid to rest in a Sherry Butt before finally being reracked into a Portuguese brandy butt for an unspecified amount of time and bottled October 2020.
+[This](https://www.whiskybase.com/whiskies/whisky/171681/lynch-isle-2000-nss) unusual Clynelish was distilled in August 2000 and laid to rest in a Sherry Butt before finally being reracked into a Portuguese brandy butt for an unspecified amount of time and bottled October 2020.
 The yield is an extremely massive 693 bottles.

 * **Color:** russet (1.3)
 * **Nose:** brandy over wax, salt spray, pineapple, and black pepper